-As part of its subrecipient agreement with the city, RIP Medical Debt will collect and report all metrics, which include program impacts by ZIP code, race and ethnicity, patient/guarantor insurance type and income levels.
+As part of its subrecipient agreement with the city, Undue Medical Debt collects and reports all metrics, which include program impacts by ZIP code, race and ethnicity, patient/guarantor insurance type and income levels.
+Since the program began, over 35,000 unique individual Toledoans have had medical debt abolished.
+The face value of the debt abolished totals \$73.7 million.

-The city's \$800,000 expenditure of ARPA funds for the Medical Debt Forgiveness program is expected to retire approximately \$80-120 million in medical debt for Toledoans.
+The city's \$800,000 expenditure of ARPA funds for the Medical Debt Forgiveness program is expected to retire approximately \$80-190 million in medical debt for Toledoans.
 Many individuals with medical debt are uninsured or underinsured and are experiencing financial hardship.
 These individuals live in communities (including communities of color) that have been disproportionately impacted, both financially and medically, by COVID-19.
 Many of those impacted by high medical debt lost their jobs during the pandemic and cannot afford to pay the growing medical bills they face.
 The Medical Debt Forgiveness program is designed to target these populations and help hundreds of residents obtain financial stability, improve health equity and reduce stress and mental health problems.
 Eligible program recipients must be residents of the city of Toledo with incomes up to 400% of the federal poverty guideline or have medical debt that is 5% or more of their estimated household annual income.